This section explains how to create and configure workflows within Axonius.

 Configure the Workflow as follows

-- In the Trigger Type pane, click Scheduled, and configure a schedule plan for the triggering action of the Workflow.
+- Set the Trigger Type to Scheduled and configure a schedule plan for the triggering action of the Workflow.
 The Scheduled label appears in the Trigger By node in the Workflow pane.

 - Hover over the Trigger By node, click the + icon, and click Add Action